TedHartMS/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

 ### <a name="index-conjunctions-"></a>Index Conjunctions (&&)
 As noted above, the application can intersect the returned `GrainReference`s from multiple index queries.
 Again, this would be much more convenient if done in Orleans.Indexing.
 To do so, Orleans would have to process the LINQ expression tree to obtain the requested properties, issue multiple index lookups, and intersect the results.
 ### <a name="index-disjunctions-"></a>Index Disjunctions (||)
-As noted above, the application can intersect the returned `GrainReference`s from multiple index queries.
+As noted above, the application can union the returned `GrainReference`s from multiple index queries.
 Again, this would be much more convenient if done in Orleans.Indexing.
 To do so, Orleans would have to process the LINQ expression tree to obtain the requested properties, issue multiple index lookups, and union the results.
 ### Negations and Ranges
 These cannot be done using the current hash-based approach.
 ### Adding Explicit TState-to-TProperties Name Mapping